 Unless you live in an ultra-modern house, you probably have an array of ornaments.
-For example, I have fake flowers in my windows, and I have a study packed full of different travel mementoes.
+For example, I have fake flowers in my windows, and I have a study packed full of different travel mementos.

 These simple objects that you would usually overlook can be transformed into interesting indoor macro photography subjects.
 Be creative!
 Dust these objects down and use them as focal points for your photography.

-Coins and notes come in many different shapes and sizes.
+Coins and notes come in many shapes and sizes.
 Items of currency make for excellent indoor macro photography subjects.

 You can photograph single coins or banknotes to show their fine details and markings.